chrisroadmap/fair-calibrate/README.md

 - **Methane lifetime** calibrated on 4 AerChemMIP experiments for 1850 and 2014 (Thornhill et al. 2021a, 2021b).
 Unlike other variables which are sampled around some prior uncertainty, only the best estimate historical calibration is used.
 - **Carbon cycle** uses the parameters from Leach et al. 2021 calibrated for FaIR 2.0.0 using 11 C4MIP models.
 - **Aerosol cloud interactions** depend on SO2, BC and OC, using calibrations from Smith et al. 2021a (developed for AR6) using 11 RFMIP and AerChemMIP models, with a prior of -2 to 0 W/m2.
-- **Aerosol radiation interactions** use prior values from AR6 Ch6, with a factor of two uncertainty for each species and a prior in the range of -ZZZZ to AAA.
+- **Aerosol radiation interactions** use prior values from AR6 Ch6, with a factor of two uncertainty for each species and a prior in the range of -0.6 to 0.0.
 - **Ozone** uses the same coefficeints as AR6 (Smith et al. 2021b).
 - **Effective radaitive forcing uncertainty** follows the distributions in AR6.